nextauthjs/next-auth/docs/docs/getting-started/01-introduction.md

 - Features tab/window syncing and keepalive messages to support short-lived sessions
 - Attempts to implement the latest guidance published by [Open Web Application Security Project](https://owasp.org/)

-Advanced options allow you to define your own routines to handle controlling what accounts are allowed to sign in, for encoding and decoding JSON Web Tokens and to set custom cookie security policies and session properties, so you can control who can sign in and how often sessions have to be re-validated.
+Advanced options allow you to define your routines to handle what accounts are allowed to sign in, for encoding and decoding JSON Web Tokens, and to set custom cookie security policies and session properties, so you can control who can sign in and how often sessions have to be re-validated.

 ## Credits

 Auth.js is an open-source project that is only possible [thanks to contributors](/contributors).

-If you would like to financially support the development of Auth.js, you can find more information on our [OpenCollective](https://opencollective.com/nextauth) page.
+To financially support the development of Auth.js, you can check our [OpenCollective](https://opencollective.com/nextauth) page.
+We appreciate your support 💚.